Pavan202020/AI-ML-Learning-Lab/learning_log.md

 ## Week of 10-26-2025
 -Finshed reading MLOps Research Paper and understood about the MLOps tools, platforms and worlflow with industry standards -Completed assignments on Kmeans module
+-Attended the module lecture live class for 2 hours on House price prediction case study